List of Kamen Rider Fourze characters: Tomoko Nozama

 Tomoko Nozama (野座間 友子, Nozama Tomoko) (Note: Tomoko is named after Kamen Rider Amazon, also known as Amazon (アマゾン).) is a spiritual first-year, later second-year, goth girl with an unorthodox sense of thinking, an acute sixth sense, and uncanny stealth.
-After joining other goth students in forming a coven while in pursuit of her dream of living on the moon, only to learn they are fake, she nearly becomes a Zodiarts until Gentaro Kisaragi brings her to the moon via the Rabbit Hatch.
+After joining other goth students in forming a coven while in pursuit of her dream of living on the moon, only to learn they are fake, she nearly becomes a Zodiarts until Gentaro brings her to the moon via the Rabbit Hatch.
 Despite being disappointed by the coldness of space, Tomoko finds comfort and acceptance in the Kamen Rider Club, joining them and providing assistance with her ability to detect things others overlook.

 Five years later, as of the events of the film Kamen Rider × Kamen Rider Wizard & Fourze: Movie War Ultimatum, Tomoko has become a best-selling novelist.

 Tomoko Nozama is portrayed by Shiho (志保).